 The half-dozen attractions at Hundred Acres Manor span more than a mile and include a brand-new event called The Host, in which guests act as the unfortunate host of a London plague.

 Location: Salt Lake City

-Ticket Price: General admission to the haunted house is $25, and various combo tickets are available for different attractions and offers.
+Ticket Price: General admission to the haunted house is $25, and various discount combo tickets are available for different attractions and offers.

 Today, the site features a zip line, free fall attraction and virtual reality experience, in addition to its haunted house.

 Keep the Creepy Fun Going: 7 Ways to Make Your Halloween Pumpkin Last Longer